 Oceanhorn: Monster of Uncharted Seas Oceanhorn: Monster of Uncharted Seas $12.99 Buy Now Network N earns affiliate commission from qualifying sales

 That’s that, then.
-Thousands of hours of open-world magic for you to get lost in.
+Thousands of hours of the best open-world games for you to get lost in.
 Go on then, get lost!
 If you do decide to give Genshin a go, check out our Genshin Impact codes list to get some free stuff and get off to a good start.
+If you want more gaming recommendations, also take a look at our list of the best mobile MMORPGs for some inspiration.